-SpiraTeam will automatically detect the tokens and will include links to them under the Associations tab for each revision detail in SpiraTeam.
+SpiraTeam will automatically detect the tokens and will include links to them under the Associations tab for each commit detail in SpiraTeam.

-Inside SpiraTeam, the system will use the same information to automatically link the list of associated revisions to the build record:
+Inside SpiraTeam, the system will use the same information to automatically link the list of associated commits to the build record:

 If the commit message contains Incident tokens, the add-on will also automatically link those incidents to the appropriate build:

 Similarly when you view the list of incidents inside SpiraTeam you will now be able to sort and filter the list by the associated build: